 A strategy has been completed in consultation with stakeholders and the community.
 It incorporated a review of current and future road demand, and the highway’s current performance.
 From this strategy we have prioritised projects for implementation.

 The proposed projects for implementation include new overtaking lanes, junction upgrades and safety improvements, to make the road safer, improve travel time, and support growth by providing a quality transport corridor.

 The Bass Highway - Wynyard to Marrawah Corridor Strategy is an evidence-based plan to address current and future transport needs, with a prioritised list of improvement projects for the next 20 years.

 View maps of the improvements projects below.

-We’ve put together a list of high and medium priority projects, and expect to deliver them over the next five to ten years.
+We’ve put together a list of high and medium priority projects, and expect to deliver them over the next three years.

-Detailed planning for the projects has started, and we are combining projects where they are close by to deliver a more efficient and cost effective program.
+We are combining projects to deliver a more efficient and cost effective program.

-The Boat Harbour Primary School Improved Turning Facilities project is expected to start construction in 2020.
+Boat Harbour Primary School - Improved Turning Facilities

-We will consult with the community and stakeholders on individual junction upgrade, overtaking lanes and road realignments projects as detail designs are developed and prior to the projects being delivered.
+We will consult with the community and stakeholders on individual junction upgrade, overtaking lanes and road realignments projects as detailed designs are developed and prior to the projects being delivered.